 Werewolf, The Game – Part 2, Villager Special Roles

-Once you are comfortable with the basics of Werewolf, you can start to add in more and more special roles, to make the game more interesting.
-The most common roles are added to the Villager team, however there are also roles you can add to the Wolves, which I will explain later.
-One thing to remember however, if that when adding more Villager roles to a game, that it can quickly become unbalanced in the village’s favour, so be sure to combat this, by adding more wolves to balance the game.
+Once you are comfortable with the basics of Werewolf, you can start to add in more and more specialized roles, to make the game more interesting.
+The most common roles are added to the Villager team, however, there are also roles you can add to the Wolves, which I will explain later.
+One thing to remember, however, if that when adding more Villager roles to a game, that it can quickly become unbalanced in the village’s favour, so be sure to combat this, by adding more wolves to balance the game.
 For every 2 additional villager roles, add 1 werewolf, and try to maintain a minimum of 40% basic villagers.

 Example – 16 players

 - healer (villager role)

 - witch (villager role)

 - cupid (not counted as villager role)

 - 4 wolves (3 wolves for 16 person game, 1 extra to counter addition of witch & hunter)

 - 7 villagers (44% of total players)

 You can go lower than 40% villagers, but you might find that a role reveal (explained later) tactic will end your game too quickly.

 Here are some additional Villager roles you can add to your game;